AF-1/lms-virtuallibrarycreator/README.md

 </p></details><br>

 <details><summary>»<b>How do I <i>edit</i> custom virtual libraries I've created with this plugin?</b>«</summary><br><p>
-<i>Virtual Library Creator</i> displays a list of all virtual libraries that you have created with this plugin.<br>If you want to change the name of your virtual library or some parameters, click on the `Edit` button next to the playlist's name, make your changes and save it.
+<i>Virtual Library Creator</i> displays a list of all virtual libraries that you have created with this plugin.<br>If you want to change the name of your virtual library or some parameters, click on the `Edit` button next to the virtual library's name, make your changes and save it.
 After a couple of seconds, LMS will start recreating your virtual library and pick up the changes.
 </p></details><br>

 <details><summary>»<b>What do the <i>icons in the virtual library list</i> mean?</b>«</summary><br><p>